Timinator2000/Algorithm-X/docs/20-your-turn/01-harmless-rooks.md

 >Given an `N x N` chessboard with all free squares, how many different ways can `N` rooks be placed on the board, such that no rook threatens any other rook?

 How could Algorithm X be set up to solve this problem?
 What are the requirements?
 Every one of the `N * N` `AttackLine`s must be covered by a rook.
 What are the actions?
-Each action is simply placing a rook at location `(r, c)` and each action coves two requirements, one for each `AttackLine` coved by the rook placement.
+Each action is simply placing a rook at location `(r, c)` and each action covers two requirements, one for each `AttackLine` coved by the rook placement.

 Asking Algorithm X to find the number of possible configurations for values of `N` between 2 and 10 results in the following: